freenas/freenas-docs/userguide/storage.rst

 Periodic Snapshot Tasks
 -----------------------

-A periodic snapshot task allows you to schedule the creation of read-only versions of ZFS volumes and datasets at a given point in time.
+A periodic snapshot task allows scheduling the creation of read-only versions of ZFS volumes and datasets at a given point in time.
 Snapshots can be created quickly and, if little data changes, new snapshots take up very little space.
 For example, a snapshot where no files have changed takes 0 MB of storage, but as you make changes to files, the snapshot size changes to reflect the size of the changes.

 Snapshots provide a clever way of keeping a history of files, should you need to recover an older copy or even a deleted file.
 For this